vbouchet31/blt-acquia-cloud-cron-tasks/README.md

 Run `blt acquia-cloud-cron-tasks:update {{application}} {{environment}}` to synchronize the cron tasks configured in `blt.yml` and the scheduled tasks configured on Acquia Cloud.
+(`blt acquia-cloud-cron-tasks:update customer dev` to synchronize the cron tasks on the `dev` environment of the `customer` application for example.)
 Running this command will:
 - Delete the scheduled tasks which are configured on Acquia Cloud but not configured in `blt.yml`.